 It is important to use a skilled Miami personal injury attorney like Boris Lavent to make sure your lawsuit is filed on time.
 If a lawsuit is not filed on time, you may lose your right to recover compensation.

-Reach Out to Our Miami Supermarket Injury Lawyer Today
+Reach Out to Our Miami Premises Liability Lawyer Today

 It is recommended that you establish an attorney-client relationship as soon as you can after you have suffered an injury inside a Miami supermarket or in the parking lot.